ZuberShaikhNdb/Farmer-Project/README.md

+### Key Features
+Direct Marketplace,
+Connects farmers directly with consumers and retailers, eliminating intermediaries.

+Product Listing & Search,
+Allows farmers to list their products with details like price, quantity, and availability.
+Provides a search feature for consumers to find products easily.

+Location-Based Services,
+Shows nearby available products to consumers based on their location.

+Notifications & Alerts,
+Provides real-time notifications for new orders, messages, and updates.

-### software & Hardware Requirements
+### Software & Hardware Requirements
     1 Software
     MERN
     2 Hardware
     standar desktop/laptop with a minimum 8GB RAM and a multi-core processor for local deployment

 ### Abstract
 This project aims to develop a mobile application to address the challenges faced by farmers in accessing